 You can also find work by Gustave Flaubert, Guy de Maupassant, Jules Verne and Émile Zola.

-How to Tap Even Further Into the Practically Endless Supply of Free French E-books
+How to Tap Even Further Into the Practically Endless Supply of Free French Books Online

 Even if you don’t have an e-reader, you can almost always download books in a format that allows you to read them on your computer or another device, as long as you’re not specifically trying to download a book made for a device outside of your region.

-So once you’re ready to go searching for free French e-books on your own, here are a few places to start:
+So once you’re ready to go searching for free French books on your own, here are a few places to start:

-You can check out the French-language section on Project Gutenberg, which offers multiple download options for each book, including Kindle and epub (which is compatible with Nook).
+- You can also check out the French-language section on Project Gutenberg, which offers multiple download options for each book, including Kindle and epub (which is compatible with Nook).